 What is Intimacy in Marriage?

-One researcher that has studied intimacy for more than 40 years, John Gottman, describes intimacy as a combination of shared meaning and helping to make each other’s life dreams come true.
+One researcher who has studied intimacy for more than 40 years, John Gottman, describes intimacy as a combination of shared meaning and helping to make each other’s life dreams come true.
 A sense of greater purpose and legacy provides intimacy.

 Spend Time Together